Margot Dias: Early life

 Margot Schmidt was born in Nuremberg in 1908.
-Her father was a brewer and her mother, who came from a family of craftsmen, worked in a jewellery shop before they married.
+Her father was a brewer and her mother, who came from a family of craftsmen, worked in a jewelry shop before they married.
 Schmidt took piano lessons at a young age, initially with her older sister.
 At the age of 18, she moved to Munich to continue her music studies and earned her living by giving private piano lessons.
 She completed her piano studies at the Munich Academy of Music in 1940 and met her future husband Jorge Dias at a concert in Rostock.
-Jorge Dias taught Portuguese at the University of Rostock from 1938 to 1939, at the University of Munich from 1939 to 1942 and at the University of Berlin from 1942 to 1944.
+Jorge Dias taught Portuguese at the University of Rostock from 1938 to 1939, at the Ludwig-Maximilians-Universität München from 1939 to 1942 and at the Friedrich Wilhelm University of Berlin from 1942 to 1944.
 They married in November of the following year and moved to Portugal with their two children in 1944, before the end of World War II.

 Portugal

-In the 1940s, Margot Dias studied the folk songs of the Portuguese town Vilarinho das Furnas and assisted her husband with his dissertation in European ethnology, which he defended at the University of Munich in 1944.
+In the 1940s, Margot Dias studied the folk songs of the Portuguese town Vilarinho das Furnas and assisted her husband with his dissertation in European ethnology, which he defended at the Ludwig-Maximilians-Universität München in 1944.
 He included these songs in chapter XIV, titled Festivals, Dances, Songs of his PhD thesis about this town.
 In 1947, Jorge Dias was appointed Head of the Ethnographic Department of the Centre for Peninsular Ethnology Studies (CEEP), founded in 1945 at the University of Porto.
 Margot Dias officially became his collaborator, thanks to her self-taught experience.
 This team also included Fernando Galhano, Ernesto Veiga de Oliveira and Benjamim Enes Pereira.
 Margot Dias gave her last piano concert in 1956 and from then on devoted herself entirely to ethnology.